san-ford/DEBRIS/README.md

 # DEBRIS
-The Database Exploration By Relative Image Similarity (DEBRIS) app allows a user to upload an image to retrieve related images from a chosen database.
-The user can choose from either the MNIST fashion dataset, or from a database created from images uploaded by the user.
-Future versions of the app will allow a selection from other databases.
-This app is built on the SOM fashion project located here: https://github.com/san-ford/SOM_fashion.
+The Database Exploration By Relative Image Similarity (DEBRIS) app allows a user to browse a database by image similarity.
+Uploading an image will retrieve 10 similar images from a chosen database.
+The user can continue browsing by selecting one of the 10 images, which will retrieve another 10 images similar to the selection.

-The retrieval algorithm uses a self-organizing map (an unsupervised machine learning algorithm) to categorize the images in the database based on the similarity of their visual features.
-To run the app, clone the repository and perform the following steps:
+The user may choose to browse a custom database by uploading their own dataset of images.
+The images require no labeling or preprocessing, since an unsupervised machine learning algorithm is used to structure the databases.
+Two example databases may also be browsed: Lanscapes and Fashion (built from an H&M catalogue).

+When uploading a dataset of images, each object is run through a feature extraction pipeline to retrieve vector embeddings for each image.
+The embeddings are then organized by a self-organzing map, which structures the clusters of similar images in a way that facilitates more efficient retrieval.

 ## Create Virtual Environment
 To create a virtual environment for the app using pip, run the following commands in the project directory: